Science Curriculum (Intent, Implementation, Impact)

 - To be confident about what they are teaching and understand the scientific knowledge and skills required for the topic being taught.

-- To plan and prepare meaningful science experiments
+- To plan and prepare meaningful science enquiries

 - To use open ended questions to challenge and lead children’s thinking.